 |

+Don’t Fake It—Be It Integrity isn’t perfection.
+It’s about being authentic and anchored.
+When you mess up, own it.
+When you fall short, confess it.
+When you get it right, give God the glory.
 As a leader, confidence is important—but unchecked, it can drift into pride.
 Humility is essential—but without courage, it can become passivity.
 Bold humility is the balance of both—knowing when to lead with conviction and when to listen, learn, and guide gently.

 Strength Under Control Over the years, I’ve had my share of employees who thought they already had it all figured out.
 Rather than immediately shutting them down, I’d let them try things their way.
 And when it didn’t work—as it often didn’t—I didn’t throw it in their face.
 I took the time to explain not just that it failed, but why it failed.
 Then, I’d walk them through how to do it the right way.
 That kind of correction doesn’t just produce results—it builds trust.
 This is what bold humility looks like.
 Not needing to flex your experience in every conversation, but standing firm when it matters and guiding others with patience and clarity.
 Jesus as Our Example Philippians 2:5–8 reminds us, "Your attitude should be the same as that of Christ Jesus... who, being in very nature God, did not consider equality with God something to be grasped, but made Himself nothing...
 He humbled Himself and became obedient to death—even death on a cross!"
 Jesus had all authority, and yet He led with service, not ego.
 Boldness Without Bravado People follow leaders who are confident enough to take a stand, but humble enough to admit when they’re wrong—or when someone else has a better idea.
 This balance doesn’t come naturally.
 It’s a discipline.
 It’s rooted in knowing your identity in Christ, not in performance or position.

 Bold humility builds better teams, better cultures, and stronger trust.
 It shows people that leadership isn't about ego—it's about example.
+Leadership isn't about having all the answers—it's about being willing to hear them.

 Feedback Isn't Failure Too often, leaders bristle at feedback because we mistake it for failure.
 We want to get it right the first time.
 But the truth is, feedback isn't a grade—it's a gift.
 When we invite others to speak into our blind spots, we grow in awareness and wisdom.
 Proverbs 15:31 says, "He who listens to a life-giving rebuke will be at home among the wise."
 Listening isn't weakness—it's wisdom.
 Choose a Posture of Humility It takes humility to hear what we may not want to hear.
 Whether it comes from a peer, team member, mentor, or even a critic, the humble leader receives feedback not with defensiveness but with discernment.
 James 1:19 reminds us to be "quick to listen, slow to speak and slow to become angry."
 That posture builds trust and shows our teams that growth matters more to us than ego.
 Create Safe Feedback Loops Do people feel safe giving you honest feedback?
 If not, it might be time to evaluate how you respond when someone challenges your ideas or decisions.
 Safe feedback loops don't happen by accident.
 They happen when we normalize feedback as part of the culture.
 Ask good questions, thank people for their honesty, and circle back to let them know how their input helped.
 Invite the Right Voices Not every voice is equally helpful.
 Seek feedback from those who are wise, spiritually mature, and who want to see you flourish.
 Proverbs 27:6 reminds us that "wounds from a friend can be trusted, but an enemy multiplies kisses."
 Surround yourself with people who speak truth, even when it's hard.
 Let the Spirit Shape the Takeaway As leaders, we can be tempted to dismiss or distort feedback based on how it's delivered.
 But even clumsily given feedback can hold truth that the Holy Spirit can use to shape us.
 Instead of reacting, bring it to prayer.
 Ask the Lord to show you what's true and what needs to change.
 God can use even the rough edges of others to sand off our own.
 From Input to Growth Feedback only helps us grow when we do something with it.
 Take action.
 Change the tone.
 Adjust the plan.
 Say thank you.
 Offer an apology.
 Improve the system.
 Do the work.
 Leadership development is slow, intentional work.
 But if we keep listening, keep learning, and keep responding, we become the kind of leaders others want to follow.
 Failure is inevitable in leadership.
 If you lead long enough, you’ll miss the mark, drop the ball, or make a decision that just doesn’t work out.
 The question isn’t if you’ll fail—it’s how you’ll respond when you do.
 Proverbs 24:16 reminds us, “For though the righteous fall seven times, they rise again.”
 (NIV) Great leaders don’t pretend they never fail.
 They own it, learn from it, and grow stronger.